AC

 What Public Service Really Looks Like

-That is why books like this still matter.
-They help readers move beyond slogans and see the machinery of governance more clearly.
-And in a democracy, that kind of understanding is not just interesting.
-It is necessary.
+That is why books like Making Sausage still matter today.
+They allow readers to move beyond slogans, headlines, and public appearances to better understand the machinery of government.
+In a democracy, that kind of understanding is not just useful—it is necessary, because informed citizens are better able to appreciate both the challenges and the importance of public service.

 Recommended Articles